GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

 The more pleasant second alternative is using the Gluu server administration web interface.
 Just follow these steps:

-* Login to `https://<your-gluu-host>/identity` using your admin credentials
+- Login to `https://<your-gluu-host>/identity` using your admin credentials

-* Go to `OpenId connect` > `Clients` and click the **Add client** button
+- Go to `OpenId connect` > `Clients` and click the **Add client** button

-* Fill out the form using the following values.
+- Fill out the form using the following values.
 As you will see most default values are OK:

-  * Client Name: SCIM-Client.
+    - Client Name: SCIM-Client.
 You may enter a different name

-  * Client secret: Think of it as a password.
+    - Client secret: Think of it as a password.
 Choose something safe but comfortable for your testing exercise

-  * Application type: Native
+    - Application type: Native

-  * Persist Client Authorizations: true
+    - Persist Client Authorizations: true

-  * Subject type: pairwise
+    - Subject type: pairwise

-  * Authentication method for the Token Endpoint: client_secret_basic
+    - Authentication method for the Token Endpoint: client_secret_basic

-  * Require Auth Time: false
+    - Require Auth Time: false

-  * Logout Session Required: false
+    - Logout Session Required: false

-  * Include Claims In ID Token: false
+    - Include Claims In ID Token: false

-  * Client Secret Expires: Choose a future date (one week ahead is fine)
+    - Client Secret Expires: Choose a future date (one week ahead is fine)

-* Scroll down to the bottom of the page and click the "Add Scope" button, type openid in the text field, and press search.
+- Scroll down to the bottom of the page and click the "Add Scope" button, type openid in the text field, and press search.
 Select the row whose "display name" is **openid**, and click OK

-* Repeat the previous step to add the **permission** scope
+- Repeat the previous step to add the **permission** scope

-* Click the "Add Response Types" button.
+- Click the "Add Response Types" button.
 In the list choose **token** and click OK

-* Click the "Add Grant Type" button, then select **client_credentials**
+- Click the "Add Grant Type" button, then select **client_credentials**

-* At the bottom press the "Add" button to finish creating your OpenId client.
+- At the bottom press the "Add" button to finish creating your OpenId client.

 ### Request an access token to the token endpoint

-!!!
-Note:
+!!!Note
     This section requires basic knowledge of HTTP at programming or scripting (eg. bash) level.

 The **client_credentials** grant chosen in the previous step allows us to obtain a token very easily: we just need to make a POST to the token endpoint of the authorization server (Gluu server) passing the recently-created client credentials.
 Just do the following:

-* Locate the token endpoint of Gluu server: visit `https://<your-gluu-host>/.well-known/openid-configuration` and search the property labeled **token_endpoint**
+- Locate the token endpoint of Gluu server: visit `https://<your-gluu-host>/.well-known/openid-configuration` and search the property labeled **token_endpoint**

-* Create a text string to encode the credentials of your client.
+- Create a text string to encode the credentials of your client.
 Here you have an algorithm to do so:

-  * Let `authUsername` be the name of the client
+    - Let `authUsername` be the name of the client

-  * Let `authPassword` be the client secret
+    - Let `authPassword` be the client secret

-  * Create a new string concatenating `authUsername`, the colon (:) character, and `authPassword` in that exact order
+    - Create a new string concatenating `authUsername`, the colon (:) character, and `authPassword` in that exact order

-  * Obtain the underlying array of bytes for the string created.
+    - Obtain the underlying array of bytes for the string created.
 Use `UTF-8` if you need to supply an encoding to transform the string to bytes

-  * Create a base64-encoded string representation of the array of bytes (most programming languages feature this functionality out of the box)
+    - Create a base64-encoded string representation of the array of bytes (most programming languages feature this functionality out of the box)

-  * Create a new string concatenating the word "Basic" (do not include quotes), a space, and the string created in previous step.
+    - Create a new string concatenating the word "Basic" (do not include quotes), a space, and the string created in previous step.
 This is the resulting string of encoded credentials

-* Submit a HTTPs POST to the token endpoint using the following data:
+- Submit a HTTPs POST to the token endpoint using the following data:

-  * **Authorization** header.
+    - **Authorization** header.
 As value use the encoded credentials

-  * **Content-Type** header.
+    - **Content-Type** header.
 As value use *application/x-www-form-urlencoded*

-  * **grant_type** parameter.
+    - **grant_type** parameter.
 Use *client_credentials*

 Here is an example:
 ```